coder-mike/microvium/doc/contribute.md

 Note: the `mocha` tests also exercise the native virtual machine, but not all test scripts will first build the native code.

+The tests generate a lot of artifacts that are checked into the repo.
+These are compared against the `expected` to make sure the tests are passing.
+If you manually inspect the output and it appears to be what you expect, you can run `npm run approve` to update the expected files to match the output files, so that the tests pass.

 There are two workflows I use, depending on whether I'm developing just the TypeScript code or also the native code:

 ### Just TS code